EARLY JOURNEY OF LIFE

 EARLY JOURNEY OF LIFE - a parenting education program in Vietnam on early childhood development

-The Early Journey of Life (EJOL) is a parenting education program which focuses on the first 1000 days of the child's life (phase 2021 – 2022).
-It was formerly called Learning Clubs for Women’s Health and Infant Health and Development, and is an intervention developed in a collaboration between the Research and Training Centre for Community Development (RTCCD) in Hanoi, Vietnam and Monash University in Melbourne, Australia.
-The innovation addresses maternal physical and mental health and child health and development from pregnancy until two years after birth.
+The Early Journey of Life (EJOL) is a parenting education program that focuses on the first 2,000 days of a child's life.
+It was formerly known as Learning Clubs for Women’s Health and Infant Health and Development, which concentrated on the first 1,000 days—from pregnancy through the child’s second birthday.
+The program was developed through a collaboration between the Research and Training Centre for Community Development (RTCCD) in Hanoi, Vietnam, and Monash University in Melbourne, Australia.
+This innovative intervention addresses parental gender empowerment and maternal mental health, as well as child health and development.
+Beginning in 2025, EJOL expanded its scope to cover the full 2,000-day period, from pregnancy to five years of age.

 Program Design for Parents